New Jersey councilwoman Eunice Dwumfour shot and killed, authorities say

 "I am fully dedicated to building a better, stronger Sayreville, and with your support, we can create a brighter future for our wonderful town."

+New Jersey Republican Party Chairman Bob Hugin issued a statement expressing his "horror and deepest sorrow" at her killing.

+"We will remember Eunice for her steadfast dedication to the community, as well as her deep and abiding Christian faith," he said.

-Gov. Phil Murphy said in a statement he was "stunned" by the news of her killing.
+Gov. Phil Murphy said in a statement Thursday morning he was "stunned" by the news of her killing.

 "Her career of public service was just beginning, and by all accounts she had already built a reputation as a committed member of the Borough Council who took her responsibility with the utmost diligence and seriousness," he said.
 "I send my condolences to Councilwoman Dwumfour's family and friends, her governing body colleagues, and the entire Sayreville community."